 Pictured: Charvel Pro-Mod DK24 HH in Burgundy Mist

-Few guitarists are more revered than the late Edward Van Halen, and few electric guitars are more iconic than his home-brewed ones.
-Both of the ones we've selected here are extremely resonant for fans of EVH, a replica of his original "Frankenstrat" and a version of his "Bumblebee" guitar.
-"Frankie" is a special instrument, built to EVH's exact specifications, and a duplicate of the original down to the "Tone" knob on the volume control and the jammed 5-way switch.
+Few guitarists are more revered than the late Edward Van Halen, and few electric guitars are more iconic than his home-brewed ones, now produced by EVH.
+"Frankie"—a replica of his famous "Frankenstrat"— was built to Eddie’s exact specifications, and is a duplicate of the original down to the "Tone" knob on the volume control and the jammed 5-way switch.
 The Striped Series black-and-yellow "Bumblebee" has the classic EVH features, including the EVH D-Tuna, double-locking Floyd Rose bridge and direct-mount Wolfgang humbucker.

 Pictured: EVH Striped Series Frankie